Scout24/deadcode4j/README.md

 - *deadcode4j* does not consider test code, so classes used in tests only are deemed to be dead (this is a hint to move such classes to the test src)
 - [Java reflection](http://docs.oracle.com/javase/tutorial/reflect/).
 There's no cure for that.
 - As the Java compiler inlines constant expressions, class references may not exist in bytecode; this can be circumvented as outlined at [stackoverflow](http://stackoverflow.com/questions/1833581/when-to-use-intern-on-string-literals)
+- The Java compiler also does something called [type erasure](http://docs.oracle.com/javase/tutorial/java/generics/erasure.html), thus a class defining a field `private List<Foo> = new List<>();` does not depend on the class `Foo` on bytecode level - which is the basis of *deadcode4j*'s dependency analysis
 - Finally, if the analyzed project isn't closed but represents more of a public API or library, expect *deadcode4j* to report many classes which are indeed used by other projects

 If you know of any other false positives, please report an [issue](https://github.com/ImmobilienScout24/deadcode4j/issues/new).

+In general, I recommend using [ack](http://beyondgrep.com/) to manually double-check if a class is really dead.

 ## Configuration